 Having an Android Wear watch is all about having glanceable info on your wrist, there when you need it, not there when it is not relevant.
-With this watch face, you can get a look at your heart rate, your step count for the day as well as battery life and of course, the time.
+With this watch face, you can get a look at your heart rate, your step count for the day as well as battery life, and of course, the time.
 This is a watch face, so it will be always-on (depending on which watch you have) and is a good option for those who have tried tracking their runs and always forget but still want some insight as they chew up the miles.

 Runtastic has really impressed with its ability to support a multitude of wearables, with the app now supporting everything from the Apple Watch to Android Wear and Samsung's Gear series.

-Not content to just offer the usual fitness metric suspects and customisable activity screens, Apple Watch and Android Wear users can quickly start a run through Siri and "OK Google" voice commands.
-You can also keep track of your stats during an activity and pause directly from the watch screen, saving you from getting your phone out on a run.
+Not content to just offer the usual fitness metric suspects and customizable activity screens, Apple Watch and Android Wear users can quickly start a run through Siri and "OK Google" voice commands.
+You can also keep track of your stats during activity and pause directly from the watch screen, saving you from getting your phone out on a run.